enriquepablo/nlproject/docs/npl_foundation.rst

 and yet we can have variables that range over the equivalents of our natural verbs (and also over whole "facts").

 We can be even more fine-grained.
-If we call predication to a pair verb-object, we may want to have variables that range over them.
+If we call "predication" to a pair verb-object, we may want to have variables that range over them.
 To do this, we can define a new operator "p", that produces "predication" individuals, so that now the "f" operator takes 2 operands,